Today I’d like to get legal.

 They’re not going to follow you around, in other words, to make sure you actually do it.

 Also, I should note that the citizens of “Iberoamerican countries”, as well as Portugal, The Philippines, Ecuatorial Guinea and Andorra don’t have to renounce THOSE nationalities when they get Spanish citizenship.
-And some countries have a nationality that’s “unrenounceable” anyway.
+And some countries – for example, Spain’s southern neighbor Morocco – have a nationality that’s “unrenounceable” anyway.

 Like I said, it’s complicated.

-So you are technically required say that you renounce your citizenship, but… well, just keep reading.
+So you are technically required say that you renounce your citizenship, but… well, just keep reading for the details about that.

 So will I lose my US citizenship with Spanish nationality?

-A lot of people also think they’ll just be automatically stripped of US citizenship if they get Spanish nationality.
+A lot of people also seem to think they’ll be automatically stripped of their US citizenship if they get Spanish nationality.
 Is it true?

 There actually are ways to lose your US citizenship.
 Mostly, they’re things you’re (probably) not going to do here in Spain.
 You can lose your US citizenship if you…